 - Employers must either use the model sexual harassment training program of the Illinois Department of Human Rights or establish training that exceeds the minimum standards provided by the model training.

 - Special requirements are in place for restaurants and bars.
 These include providing employees with sexual harassment prevention training that is tailored to the restaurant and bar industry and a written sexual harassment policy in English and Spanish.

 Connecticut’s Sexual Harassment Training Requirements

-- All Connecticut employers, regardless of size, are now required to provide sexual harassment training to supervisory employees by October 1, 2020, or within six months of an employee assuming a supervisory role.
+- All Connecticut employers, regardless of size, are now required to provide sexual harassment training to supervisory employees by February 9, 2021 (as extended by Executive Order), or within six months of an employee assuming a supervisory role.

 For employers with 3 or more employees